 When I was 11, I had my first period.
 For the first few months, my cycle was pretty normal.
 I would bleed every month for about 7 days.
 Then my period suddenly stopped.
 Being a teenager who hadn’t yet had sex, I knew something wasn’t right.

 As I got older, and the stress of high school and the growing pains of puberty began to settle in, my period became extremely irregular.

-At 17-years-old, I decided to seek a medical opinion from my local doctor who referred me to a gynecologist for the first time in my life.
-After a few blood tests and ultrasounds, my gynecologist told me that I had Polycystic Ovary Syndrome (PCOS), a common hormonal condition that affects 1 in 10 women.
+At 17-years-old, I decided to seek a medical opinion from my local doctor who referred me to a gynaecologist for the first time in my life.
+After a few blood tests and ultrasounds, my gynaecologist told me that I had Polycystic Ovary Syndrome (PCOS), a common hormonal condition that affects 1 in 10 women.

-The best solution the gynecologist offered to combat my irregular cycle, the main component of PCOS, was to go on the contraceptive pill.
-The doctor then suggested that I should take Yasmin, one of the strongest combined contraceptive pills, to try and correct my cycle that had been irregular for the last ten years.
+The best solution the gynaecologist offered to combat my irregular cycle, the main component of PCOS, was to go on the contraceptive pill to try and correct my cycle that had been irregular for the last 10 years.

 Hopeful for a solution to my unpredictable cycle and interested in a reliable contraceptive method, I agreed.

-Today, I’ve been on Yasmin for seven years and have no real complaints.
-My body took a few months to adjust to Yasmin, and finally provide me with the regulated cycle I so desperately wanted.
-My new monthly periods were really heavy and painful for the first six months before my body fully adjusted to the change.
+Today, I’ve been on the pill for 7 years and have no real complaints.
+My body took a few months to adjust to it, and finally provide me with the regulated cycle I so desperately wanted.
+My new monthly periods were really heavy and painful for the first 6 months before my body fully adjusted to the change.
 But it was worth it because the combined pill gave me the freedom to conveniently “skip” my period whenever I felt the need.